bmhash/bmhash.github.io/docs/index.md

 # Management from the Trenches

-Tales from project along the way and lessons learned
+A repo with case-oriented for lessons learned

-## Commands
+## Table of Contents

-* This is the first line item - Manually created by ME!
+* Problem statement and background
+* Identify Root(s) Cause(s)
+* Devise Action Plans
+* Derive Lessons Learned